Program Description

 Curriculum

-Fellows work directly with recognized experts in general retina, uveitis, inherited retinal degeneration, pediatric retina, ocular oncology, and ocular imaging.
+Fellows work directly with recognized experts in general retina, uveitis, inherited retinal degeneration, pediatric retina, ocular oncology, and ocular imaging and ultrasound.
 The inherited retinal degeneration team includes two genetic counselors and an electrophysiologist, all of whom participate actively in patient care and teaching.
 The retina service also has a dedicated ophthalmic ultrasound unit, with three certified sonographers serving as full members of the clinical care team.
-Fellows will gain experience with procedures including: intra and peri-ocular injections, retinal lasers, photodynamic therapy (PDT), and cryotherapy.
+Fellows will gain experience with procedures including: intra and peri-ocular injections, retinal lasers, photodynamic therapy (PDT), cryotherapy, pneumatic displacement, and pneumatic retinopexies.
 In addition, medical retina fellows also participate in pre- and post-operative care of surgical retina patients, preparing them for the opportunity to co-manage patients with surgical retina colleagues in the future.
 Once a week, the fellow has an independent retina clinic at the Ann Arbor Veterans Affairs (VA) hospital.
 The VA clinic provides an opportunity to longitudinally follow a cohort of patients throughout the year.

 Interested fellows will have the opportunity to regularly perform cataract surgery under the supervision of faculty from the comprehensive ophthalmology service, as well as during combined vitreoretinal cases with retina faculty.

-Fellows also participate in Fellows Clinic daily from Monday-Friday, in which they have the opportunity to independently see and manage patients presenting with new or urgent pathology, while also having the benefit of direct, in-person support from the faculty.
+Fellows also participate in Fellows Clinic twice a week, in which they have the opportunity to independently see and manage patients presenting with new or urgent pathology, while also having the benefit of direct, in-person support from the faculty.
 Once initial management is determined for the patients, they can then be transferred to faculty clinics for long-term follow-up.

 Clinical Resources